20 Skills Every Aspiring Investment Banker Must Have

-Reading a lot of unique feature article about investment banking will hone your innovative skills.
+Reading unique feature articles about investment banking will hone your innovative skills.
 Try reading articles about new technologies or processes.

-You can also use present problems to improve your innovative skills.
-For example, you can think of a better way to solve a current investment banking problem.
+You can also use the present problems to improve your innovative skills.
+For example, you can find a better way to solve a current investment banking problem.

 Don’t be too sensitive.
 Take their comments as learning points.
 You’ll grow faster if you are resilient.

 How to improve your resilience?

 In your everyday life, you would, of course, receive criticism.
 Take them.
 Don’t be angry with those people who mock you.

 Be professional.
 Be more positive.
 Reflect on yourself if you receive criticisms like this.

 You must learn how to project authority over others.
 Don’t be too assertive, though.